aubm/aubm-website/content/posts/how-to-better-promote-your-bad-ideas.md

 Ever found yourself in a situation where you had to promote an idea that you thought it was brilliant, but your co-workers did not?

 We don't always have good ideas, sometimes we poorly elaborate our instincts, and whatever we come up with doesn't pass the test of the evaluation by our pairs.
-If you colleagues have presented robust and logical arguments, then it's hard to defend your idea further.
+If your colleagues have presented robust and logical arguments, then it's hard to defend your idea further.

 The thing is, if you really care about these ideas, then it is really a shame that it would only take a solid and well established argumentation for them to be rejected.
 What if everything that comes from you ends up being gently put apart by the first well intended experienced expert.
 Well that would be outraging and unfair!
 After all, if you really want to store these sensitive payment transactions in an sqlite database running in a docker container located on a non-persistent local VM disk, it is your damn right to do so!